Adversarial Reinforcement Learning for Procedural Content Generation: Introduction

-Recent focus in RL has mainly been to solve games that are already developed and therefore {\it fixed} (as in fixed maps, fixed characters, and fixed assets)\cite{shao2019survey}.
-Training an RL agent to solve a game can indeed lead to super-human performance but with the risk of overfitting policies to the existing game which makes RL less effective on unseen environments \cite{packer2018assessing}.
+Training an RL agent to solve a (fixed) game can indeed lead to super-human performance but with the risk of overfitting policies to the existing game which makes RL less effective on unseen environments \cite{packer2018assessing}.
 This is problematic from a game development perspective for several reasons.
 During development, the game, the environments, the characters, the assets, etc. can change on a day-to-day basis.
 One solution is to re-train the agents at every update but that is a costly, and often infeasible solution as the training could take longer than the iteration time of a development cycle.
 Furthermore, in game creation there are several reasons to have agents with high generalization ability.
 An agent that plays player created content (e.g. {\it Minecraft}, {\it SimCity}, and {\it The Sims}) requires a lot of adaptation and generalization to be able to solve a large plethora of challenges.
 Automated and/or assisted creation of assets in games is becoming an increasingly crucial component of game development as games become bigger and more complex.
 Most human created (manually, or assisted), as well as fully automated created assets, require testing.
 Ideally this should be done in real time to avoid inducing unnecessary delays in production.
 Even more crucially, there is a need for in-game AI to adapt to novel environments and situations, as it often interacts with human players or their creations, leading to an abundance of situations which it has not encountered in training.
-Therefore, the generalization of an agent is key to make RL a useful tool in game development.
+Therefore, the generalization ability of an agent is key to make RL a useful tool in games and game development.

 In this paper, we will approach this problem by training agents on ever-changing environments in order to become more robust to unseen scenarios.
 As previously touched upon there are several use cases for this ability in games and game production: \begin{itemize} \item In game development where agents need to be able to play previously unseen maps or characters, especially for automated game testing. \item In games where agents need to be able to solve player generated maps.
 Here often there is no access to the training tools as they are not shipped in the game, thus re-training of the agents is impossible. \item Real-time procedural content generation (PCG) where the environment may change according to various factors, e.g. player skill. \end{itemize}